qubhq/frontend-interview-question/README.md

 - The useEffect hook has a dependency issue that prevents it from re-running when tasks change

 **What You Need to Do**:
-- Look at the `useEffect` in the `TaskList` component - what's missing from the dependency array?
+- Examine the `useEffect` in the `TaskList` component
+- Identify why the completed count doesn't update when tasks change
-- Fix the dependency array so the completed count updates when tasks change
+- Fix the issue so the count updates properly

-**💡 Hint**: Think about what data the useEffect depends on to calculate the completed count.
+**💡 Hint**: Consider what data the useEffect needs to recalculate the completed count.

 **If you can't figure it out, you can skip it and move on to Part 1b** - they're independent bugs.